KxSystems/docs/docs/ref/system.md

 ```

-### Directing output to a file
+## Directing output to a file

-When redirecting output to a file, for efficiency purposes, avoiding using `>&nbsp;tmpout` needlessly; append a semi-colon to the command.
+When redirecting output to a file, for efficiency purposes, avoiding using `>tmpout` needlessly; append a semi-colon to the command.

 ```q
 q)system"cat x"